WHAT IS ELYSIUM?

 SUMMARY OF ELYSIUM'S PASSAGE SERIES

-This is a series of seven Elysium’s Passage narrations regarding a young British philosopher named James Phillips, who finds himself living in an altered state of reality while still remaining on Earth.
+This is a series of seven Elysium’s Passage narrations about a young British philosopher named James Phillips, who finds himself living in an altered reality while still on Earth.

 After experiencing a near-fatal fall while climbing to the summit of a remote mountain in the Andes, James awakens in a new dimension.
-He soon encounters two mysterious beings who provide him with a very different perspective on the nature of his existence.
-Over the next year, before his body recovers from the coma, he is challenged to re-examine his understanding about life’s meaning and purpose far beyond anything he previously believed or could believe.
+He soon encounters two mysterious beings who offer him a very different perspective on his existence.
+Over the next year, before his body recovers from the coma, he is challenged to re-examine his understanding of life’s meaning and purpose far beyond anything he previously believed or could believe.

-An engaging and sometimes surreal adventure with intimations of impending romance, the narrative explores the most important questions about life, death, reality and our ultimate destiny.
+An engaging, sometimes surreal adventure with intimations of impending romance, the narrative explores the most important questions about life, death, reality, and our ultimate destiny.

 The Plains of Elysium (Champs-Élysées) was described by Homer, Hesiod, Virgil and many other poets as the paradisiac afterlife realm reserved for heroes.
 As the title suggests, this is about a journey through a passage that leads towards Elysium’s exciting realm of existence.